particle-iot/docs/src/content/reference/SDKs/ios.md

 # {{title}}

-The iOS SDK consists of two parts:
+Particle provides two iOS libraries:
 1. [Cloud SDK](#ios-cloud-sdk) - an API wrapper that enables your mobile app to interact with internet-connected hardware through the Particle Device Cloud.
-2. [Device Setup Library](#device-setup-library) - a library which provides an easy setup wizard for your app users to set up their Particle-powered devices.
+2. [Photon Setup Library](#photon-setup-library) - a library which provides an easy setup wizard for your app users to set up their Particle-powered devices.

 ## Requirements

-Cloud SDK supports iOS 8.0 and up, Device Setup Library supports iOS 9.0 and up.
+Cloud SDK supports iOS 8.0 and up, Photon Setup Library supports iOS 9.0 and up.

 ## Support and Contributions

-- If you **need help**, visit the [mobile category](http://community.particle.io/c/mobile) in our [community forums](http://community.particle.io) for discussion, troubleshooting, and feedback around the iOS Cloud SDK and Device Setup library.
+- If you **need help**, visit the [mobile category](http://community.particle.io/c/mobile) in our [community forums](http://community.particle.io) for discussion, troubleshooting, and feedback around the iOS Cloud SDK and Photon Setup Library.
 - If you **found a bug**, _and can provide steps to reliably reproduce it_, open an issue in the appropriate repo [on GitHub](https://github.com/search?q=org%3Aparticle-iot+ios&unscoped_q=ios), and apply the `bug` label.
 - If you **have a feature request**, open an issue in the appropriate repo [on GitHub](https://github.com/search?q=org%3Aparticle-iot+ios&unscoped_q=ios), and apply the `enhancement` label.
 - If you **want to contribute**, submit a pull request.
 Also be sure to check out [the contribution guidelines](http://particle-iot.github.io/#contributions), and sign our [CLA](https://docs.google.com/a/particle.io/forms/d/1_2P-vRKGUFg5bmpcKLHO_qNZWGi5HKYnfrrkd-sbZoA/viewform).